Pedro Muñoz Seca: Early life and career

-Muñoz Seca was born into a large family in El Puerto de Santa María, Cadiz, Spain, on 20 February 1879.
+Muñoz Seca was born into a large family in El Puerto de Santa María, Cádiz, Spain, on 20 February 1879.
 (Because Muñoz Seca loved palindromic numbers, however, he often claimed that he was born in 1881.
 He also claimed to have been born at 10:15 pm, "the normal time for shows to start".)
 Muñoz Seca attended primary school at the Jesuit school of San Luis Gonzaga in El Puerto de Santa María.
 He then moved to Seville to study philosophy and law; he graduated in 1901.
 While Muñoz Seca was still a student, his first plays premiered in El Puerto de Santa María (República estudiantil, Un Perfecto de pasivas, and El señor de Pilili) and in Seville (Las Guerreras).

 After his graduation, Muñoz Seca moved to Madrid.
 There, he taught Latin, Greek, and Hebrew and later would work as a lawyer.
 He often attended literary society meetings, and there met Sebastian Alonso.
 The two collaborated on the play El Contrabando, which premiered in 1904.
 Muñoz Seca entered public service in 1908, taking a post in the Ministry of Public Works and Transport.
 Soon thereafter, he married María Asunción Ariza Díez de Bulnes; they would have nine children.